ThaliSug/ThaliSug/README.md

 ### ⚠️Don't Panic!⚠️
- Hi there 👋, I'm Thalita Suguikawa.
+ Hello world 👋, I'm Thalita Suguikawa.
-- 🌱 I’m currently learning ...many thing, I love to learn, not just about tech but about a lot of things.
+- 🌱 I’m currently working on updating my studying repository. <!--But I love to learn, not just about tech but about a lot of things. -->
-- 🤔 I’m looking for help with ...well, I always accept help to learn more.
+- 🤔 I’m looking for help with ...well, I always accept help to learn more.But I´ll start to work on some TimeSeries and put it in my studying repository too.
 - 💬 Ask me about anything, but I may not know the answer🤔.I'm still new to the data world so I probably only have questions, but what I know I'll be glad to share it.
 - 📫 How to reach me: thalitasug@gmail.com
 - 😄 Pronouns: she/her